Dealing with Mold: Introduction

 - If you or a family member experiences symptoms such as headaches, sneezing, or coughing, consult a doctor.

-How to file an insurance claim for mold damage.
+How to file an insurance claim for mold damage

 If your home is damaged by mold after a hurricane, you may be able to file a claim with your insurance company.
 However, it’s important to note that not all insurance policies cover mold damage.
 Here are some tips for filing an insurance claim for mold damage: